The Right Against Exploitation: Articles 23 and 24

 Provisions of Right Against Exploitation Article 23 and Article 24

-Articles 23 and 24 of the Indian Constitution precisely and accurately prohibit forced labor, child labour, and human or child trafficking.
+Articles 23 and 24 of the Indian Constitution precisely and accurately prohibit forced labor, child labor, and human or child trafficking.
 These articles safeguard the interests of the vulnerable section of the society.

-This article specifies the prohibition of beggars, forced labour, and other forms of human trafficking.
+1. Article 23 – This article specifies the prohibition of begar, forced labor, and other forms of human trafficking.
+If individuals engage in these activities, authorities can take legal action against them, resulting in legal consequences.

-Since 1982, articles 23 and 24 have become vital instruments in the hands of the court to alleviate the pathetic condition of the weaker section of society in India.
+• Since 1982, Articles 23 and 24 have become vital instruments in the hands of the courts to alleviate the dire conditions of the weaker sections of society in India.

 Understanding the Right Against Exploitation Short Note

-Defining exploitation as forcefully using another person’s services and making it a criminal offense.
-According to the preamble of India, Exploitation is a fundamental offence.
-Article 39 of the Directive Principles of State Policy and Constitution outlines it as such.
-Thus, the Right against Exploitation promotes economic equality among the citizens of India.
+Exploitation is defined as the forceful use of another person’s services, which is considered a criminal offense.
+According to the preamble of India, exploitation is a fundamental offense.
+Article 39 of the Directive Principles of State Policy and the Constitution outlines this, promoting economic equality among Indian citizens.

-Indian law categorizes various forms of exploitation as situations where severe damage is done to people’s dignity, and individuals’ freedom is highly infringed upon.
+Indian law identifies various forms of exploitation as situations that severely damage individuals’ dignity and significantly infringe upon their freedom.
 The distinct forms or elements of forced labour, as mentioned in the Right Against Exploitation, are:

 1. Bonded Labour